LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/AccountService/Account/Lookup/External/Displayname.md

 ## Query Parameter

-`caseInsensitive`: boolean (optional), tbh just make it always true, theres no reason to care about the exact case
+`caseInsensitive`: boolean (optional), just make it always true, theres no reason to care about the exact case

 ## Path Parameter